gopeeey/codewatch/README.md

   port: 5432, // Please replace all these details with your actual details.
 });

-// Initialize the webframework adapter and set the base path const basePath = "/code";
+// Initialize the web framework adapter and set a base path const basePath = "/code";
 const adapter = new ExpressAdapter();
 adapter.setBasePath(basePath);